 |Species||Hatch Length (Male)||Hatch Length (Female)||Hatch Weight (Male)||Hatch Weight (Female)|

 Hatchlings come out at the same length and weight, regardless of sex.
-It’s only once they start getting to sexual maturity—at between one and three/four years—that you start to see a difference in size between the sexes.
+It’s only once they start reaching sexual maturity—at between 1 and 3/4 years—that you start to see a difference in size between the sexes.

 There is also a huge variance in the size and weight of hatchlings, even outside the ranges described above, so don’t think that your snake is ‘abnormal’ if they aren’t as described above.